GirijaB/RoboND-Rover-Project/writeup_template.md

 The goal of this project was to navigate and map rocks autonomously with the rover in autonomous mode.

-My first goal was to identify the color threshold settings,in the project.
+My first goal was to make changes in perception code.

 In summary, I Defined the source and destination points.
 Then Took a perspective transform of the input image.
 Applied 3 different thresholds to extract 3 colors images of obstacles, rock samples and navigable terrain.
 Converted each of the valid pixels of above images to rover centric coordinates.
 Converted each of these 3 images' rover centric coordinates to real world coordinates with pix_to_world().
 Updated world_map with red color for obstacle, green for rock sample and blue for navigable terrain.
 The video is at location. "test_mapping.mp4"